inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 # 3D Visual Scripting!
 Now that we have discussed visual scripting in 2 dimensions, lets go one step further.
 All those programming concepts can be applied in 3 dimensions as well!
-In most other visual scripting systems the **graph** is edited in a planar 2D window that is separated from the game world.
-However it is intuitive to place script code (= **nodes** and **relations**) at the place where it affects the game world!
+In most visual scripting systems the **graph** is edited in a planar 2D window that is separated from the game world.
+* Inexor disagrees with this concept and lets you place you nodes directly into the map!
+* It is intuitive to place script code (= **nodes** and **relations**) at the place where it affects the game world!
-> **The map itself is our visual scripting enviroment!**
+* **The map itself is our visual scripting enviroment!**

 ## Proof of concept
-A very basic system has already been implemented but the final implementation will start from scratch again.
-This time _everything_ will be planned before implementing it.

 In the following youtube video you can see a spheric area.
 A console message will appear once you enter or leave the area.
+Please note that this very basic implementation in 3D may looks different than the 2D graph examples from above but in essence this does represent a visual script!

 [![error: image not found](https://img.youtube.com/vi/4GuqvjhE_Gw/0.jpg)](https://www.youtube.com/watch?v=4GuqvjhE_Gw)

-## Name?
+Before the new system will be implemented everything should be _planned_ here in the wiki first!

+## How to name it?
 Inexor's 3D visual scripting system needs a keyword as a name.
 Just like "Inexor Flex" stands for NodeJS integration.

 ### Idea 1: FEYNMAN